ocadotechnology/mistifi/README.md

 # Mistifi

-Mistifi is a highly scalable Python module enabling full interfacing with the Mist RestAPI.
+Mistifi is a Python module enabling full interfacing with the Mist RestAPI.

 ## Motivation

-To provide a scalable, easy to use and easy to contribute to module that will be able to interface to the fullest with the Mist Systems cloud for wired and wireless.
+To provide an easy to use and contribute to module that will be able to interface to the fullest with the Mist Systems cloud for wired and wireless.

 # Installation